• Share this on:

 European buyers are always looking for special production methods, materials or designs that will help them stand out in the market.
 First, it is important to understand the differences between the most common production methods.

-• Cut and sew manufacturing allows for high production speed and reduces waste by working around defects.
+- Cut and sew manufacturing allows for high production speed and reduces waste by working around defects.
 Cut and sew lets you use the full width of the needle bed of a flatbed machine.
 With this technique, several linear yards of fabric can be produced as 1 piece.
+Often specific parts of linking is also replaced by cup seaming to reduce costs.

-• Fully fashioning or shaping manufacturing does not require any cutting.
-The fabric is shaped during knitting by decreasing or increasing the number of needles.
+- Fully fashioning or shaping manufacturing.
+These techniques allow the product to be shaped during knitting by decreasing or increasing the number of needles.
 The different pieces can then be attached by linking or stitching.

 Materials

-The design, quality and hand-feel of a knitwear item is for a large part determined by the type of yarn you use.
-Before you start the development of a knitwear collection, you need to source and develop yarns that comply with the buyer’s physical standards and price range.
-Especially pilling is a reason for many buyers to cancel an order.
+The design, quality and hand-feel of a knitwear item is for a large part determined by the type of yarn you use, the composition of the yarn and the way the yarn is dyed and finished.
+Before you start the development of a knitwear collection, you need to source and develop yarns that meet the buyer’s physical standards and price range.
+Especially pilling, hand feel and shrinkage is a reason for many buyers to cancel an order.

 Another important aspect for manufacturing knitwear is the hand-feel.
 It needs to be soft.
 This can be achieved by using a chemical softener, but it is better to use a natural yarn that already has these soft characteristics, such as merino, cashmere or blends.